 Willcocks, G., 2006.
 UK market efficiency and the Myners review: a univariate analysis of strategic asset allocation by industrial sectors.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: